kavyadave1996/Software-testing-/task-1-random/documentation/Arpita/test 4 drop_keys README.md

 # Hypothesis test for drop_keys function
+For the test 4 we used drop_key function which will block the keys that are not included in the dictionary and we will test the validity of the function with hypothesis test.
 # Key Features of the Function

 - Input: A dictionary (config) and a tuple of keys to remove (key_blacklist)